 Regional Growth Has Put Additional Strain on the Area

 The study addresses the regional growth around the corridor which will likely increase the already congested interchange.
 The study intended to provide findings to substantiate improvements to the corridor.
 The initial study has been completed and proposed construction plans are being discussed.
 Any construction plan would take place in phases and could have a $373 million price tag.
 The priority of the proposed construction includes four main points (1) to improve current physical deficiencies including ramp spacing and aging bridge structures (2) increasing the mainline capacity to accommodate regional growth (3) manage access to support development and address operational and safety concerns, and (4) accommodate bicyclists, pedestrians and transit crossings.
 The study includes thorough crash analysis, potential plans to correct the excessive amount of accidents, and future land use plans.
-The I-25 South Corridor Study can be read in full here.

 A recent Albuquerque news report says that it may take years before any construction is started because the DOT is now studying ways to re-do dangerous on and off ramps and potential plans to straighten out the infamous “S-curve.”